github-sumit/fin_banking_bb/README.md

 i.
 Open the settings.xml file under  maven local repository  folder (.m2)

 > **NOTE:** If settings.xml is not at the above location, then copy the file from files folder to .m2 folder.
+  Refer to [settings.xml](https://github.com/github-sumit/fin_banking_bb/blob/master/files/settings.xml) in files folder.

 ii.
 Add the backbase plugins and servers entries in settings.xml,if the entries are missing  :